 Depending on which dimension members users are authorized to see, the aggregated value for Alberta can be different for different users, which could be misleading.
 For example, if User A has read access to Lethbridge, but User B does not, then User A would see an aggregated value of $60 for Alberta, while User B would see $30.

-- Select the dimension that you want to modify and choose on the toolbar.
+- Open the dimension that you want to modify.

-- Select the Enable Data Access Control check box.
+- In the Dimension Settings panel, switch Data Access Control on.

 The Read and Write columns are added to the dimension grid.